-FOR FURTHER INFORMATION CONTACT: For questions on this rule, call (202) 755-1785, ext.
-104 (this is not a toll-free number) or e-mail your inquiry to lead regulations@hud.gov.
-For lead-based paint program information, contact the Office of Lead Hazard Control, Department of Housing and Urban Development, 451 7th Street, SW, Room B-133, Washington, DC 20410-0500.
-For legal questions, contact the Office of General Counsel, Room 9262, Department of Housing and Urban Development.
-Hearing and speech-impaired persons may access the above telephone number via TTY by calling the toll-free Federal Information Relay Service at 1-800-877-8339.
+FOR FURTHER INFORMATION CONTACT. for questions on this rule, call (202) 755-1785, ext.
+104 (this is not a toll-free number) of e-mail your inquiry to lead regulations@hud.gov.
+For lead-based paint program information, collect the Office of Lead Hazard Control, Department of Housing and Urban Development, 451 Nb street, SW, Room B-133, Washington, DC 20410-0500.
+For legal questions, collect the Office of General Counsel, Room 9262, Department of Housing and Urban Development, Heating and speech-impaired persons may access the above telephone number viata TY by calling the toll-free Federal Information Relay Service at 1-800-877-8339.

-Subpart A - Disclosure of Known Lead-Based Paint Hazards upon Sale or Lease of Residential Property.
+Subpart A - Disclosure of Nown Lead-Based Paint Hazards upon Sale or Lease of Residential Property.